 The communal spaces at Zarafa are also reminiscent of the camps of a glamorous yesteryear.
 The lounge resembles the living areas of the guest tents, on a larger scale.
 Again, leather seating features, alongside explorer’s chests put to use as coffee tables and also a telescope.
 Persian rugs adorn the timber floors, and many surfaces are strewn with intriguing artefacts in addition to some reading material.
 In the adjacent dining area, a chunky table and some safari chairs are set up in readiness for delicious meals, and an enticing range of beverages is available from the camp’s well-stocked bar.
 There’s also a bush boutique, selling clothes and books as well as curios.
-An outdoor gym provides opportunities to keep fit while marvelling at vistas over the reserve!
-Anyone in need of a little pampering can request an in-room massage.
+An outdoor gym provides opportunities to keep fit while marveling at vistas over the reserve!
+Anyone in need of a little pampering can request an in-room massage or have a treatment in the small spa that overlooks part of the lagoon.
 Finally, the camp has a very generously proportioned deck, flowing out from the lounge and dining areas.
 This includes a fire-pit, the perfect place to get to know your fellow travellers and share stories of your time on safari!

 ACTIVITIES AT ZARAFA:

 Zarafa offers a great range of activities.
 Please note, any party including a child or children aged 12 years and under must book a private vehicle for game drives.
 However, every family made up of four or more persons is provided with a vehicle at no extra cost.
 And there’s a minimum age requirement for walks – 12 years.